wlion/coding-challenge-api/README.md

 1. Consumes and displays a list of posts from the API.
 Content Should include

-   1. Title
+   - Title
-   2. Content
+   - Content
-   3. Categories
+   - Categories
-   4. Author (Avatar, Name)
+   - uthor (Avatar, Name)
-   5. Date
+   - Date
-   6. Comments (optional)

 2. Has a form to create a post.